JonatanLindh/kandidat/text/rapport/rapport.typ

     persistence = random.NextFloat(0.1, 0.25);
 }
 ```
 However, it was found that this method was non-deterministic, meaning that on subsequent visits to the same solar system, the planets would not look identical to those seen during the first visit.
-To address this issue, individual planet seeds derived from the planet's solar system seed were introduced.
+To address this issue, individual planet seeds derived from the planet's solar system seed were introduced. #text(red)[ Behövs denna delen för att förstå att det blev deterministiskt?
 The following pseudo-code shows how the system seed and the planet's starting position is used to calculate a new planet seed (using the method described later in @seed-ref) which is then used to update the seed of the ```typst Random``` variable from earlier:
 ```cs
     Random random = new Random();
     int planetSeed = GenerateSeed(systemSeed, planetPosition)
     random.seed = planetSeed;
 ```
+]

-=== Coloring the marching cubes planets #text(red)[ERIK KLAR]
+=== Coloring the fbm planets #text(red)[ERIK KLAR]
 The code for coloring the planets was reused from the first planet implementation, with one extension.
 Cliff edges could be simulated by calculating the dot product between the  direction of a specific vertex normal and the direction to the planet center.
 If the resulting value was close to one, the corresponding fragments at that position were assigned the cliff color (see #ref(<fig:cliff-face>)).
 Some color themes were created in order to get aesthetically pleasing results (see examples in #ref(<PlanetColors>)).

 #figure(